BruceEckel/PolymorphismUnbound/presentation/source.md

 |==> //: src/scala/TypeClasses.scala
 |==> //: src/rust/typeclasses/src/main.rs

+# Multiple Dispatching

+- Some versions of Lisp
+- Julia

+---

 # Takeaways

 * Why do we want to treat multiple types as the same type?
   * Separate things that change from things that stay the same?
   * Reduce code duplication?
-  * Code understanding & maintenance?
+  * Capturing & reusing common concepts
   * Don't do it without question

 ---